Anurag-Swarnim-Yadav/DatasetQuality/README.md

 4) To make sure that the correct version of Python (3.10.12) is installed in the environment python --version
    You should see: Python 3.10.12

+###  REQUIRED PACKAGES
+1) First, install pip in your environment (if not already installed). conda install pip
+2)  Install the packages listed in the requirements.txt file using pip pip install -r requirements.txt
+3) You can verify that the packages have been installed correctly by running pip list